'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 "I don't know how anyone could be so cruel."

-It was "deliberate driving conduct" that day by Gebhardt, Zarifeh told the court.
-There was no other explanation, he said.

-In this case – unlike many others – Gebhardt was an unimpaired driver, Zarifeh said.

-There were no external or psychological explanations for the crash, he said, referring to a report that found Gebhardt was not suffering from any type of mental health issues at the time of the crash.
+Zarifeh said Gebhardt was unimpaired at the time of the crash and a report found Gebhardt was not suffering from any type of mental health issues.

 And there was no suggestion it was an accident, the Crown says, with no evidence he'd tried to brake or slow down before the crash, on a piece of road he knew well.